githubutilities/githubutilities.github.io/_posts/2015-01-22-personal-git-command-cheat-sheet.markdown

 git checkout master

 # Make a clean fork and also a clean commit
+# It's always a good idea to fetch the upstream first
+git fetch upstream
 # The `--rebase` option places your changes on top of the latest commit without merges.
 # `git pull` is fetch + merge
 git pull --rebase upstream master